 - limitation of data provided to other participants within the required limits.

 Anonymity from a public perspective is an obvious concern due to the requirement for the protection of personal data.
 KYC data will be collected and controlled by KYC oracles.
-Hashes of the data will be stored on the blockchain to provide the proof of immutability of data stored by the KYC oracle.
-This will be discussed later on in more details.
+Hashes of the data will be stored on the blockchain to provide proof of the immutability of data stored by the KYC oracle.
+This will be discussed later on in more detail.

 As mentioned above, financial crimes are a persistent concern for any financial services, so competent authorities must be able to access the data about all the transactions and people that have performed them.
 Blockchain itself provides records of the transactions, while KYC oracles provide identities in case of an appropriate request from such authorities.